- Needs to be at least 21 years old

 - Work within the Catering team to ensure an engaging environment and successful work output

-- Prepare meals for guests and staff (including catering for special dietary requirements)
+- Prepare meals for guests and staff (including catering for special dietary requirements) when required

 - Work within the hygiene standards set out by KISC